rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns WindowsCluster.
-### withconfigprotectioninfo
-A cluster object with config protection information.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - configProtectionFilter - ConfigProtectionInfoFilterInput: Filters for the Configuration Protection page.
-    - sortOrder - SortOrder: Cluster sort order.
-    - sortBy - ConfigProtectionInfoSortBy: Sort configuration protection information by field.
-- Returns ClusterConnection.
 ### withupgradesinfo
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.